Westminster Education Forum

 It will be a timely opportunity for stakeholders and policymakers to discuss priorities for the direction of policy under the new Government, looking at professional development, staff well-being, workloads, and teaching standards.
 It comes with the allocation of £1.2bn in additional funding for a teacher pay award and reform of the Ofsted school inspection process.

-Delegates will assess what will be needed if the Government’s ambitions to recruit 6,500 new teachers is to be achieved, including the impact of financial incentives in recruiting and retaining teachers so far, and potential options for their expansion by the new Government.
+Delegates will assess what will be needed if the Government’s ambition to recruit 6,500 new teachers is to be achieved, including the impact of financial incentives in recruiting and retaining teachers so far, and potential options for their expansion by the new Government.
+Those attending will look at priorities for utilising and channelling £2.3bn increased funding to support teacher recruitment next year, announced in the Budget.

 The agenda includes a focus on teacher retention, with DfE statistics published in the last Parliament showing recruitment targets in key subjects had been missed.
-Attendees will look at latest thinking on tackling issues that may contribute to teachers leaving the profession, looking at workload challenges, pupil behaviour, and the scope for flexibility within the profession.
+Attendees will look at latest thinking on tackling issues that may contribute to teachers leaving the profession, looking at workload challenges, pupil behaviour, and the scope for flexibility within the profession as the Government announces plans to enable working from home in free periods for marking.

 Further sessions consider the likely impact on the profession of reform to the Ofsted grading system announced in September 2024, replacing single-word judgements with a report card system.
 Delegates will consider the impact of inspection reform on workforce well-being and mental health, as well as workload implications of the inspection process.